Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 He introduced these ideas first (with documented dates in 2013–2014 for initial notions, 2021–2022 for fully fleshed theory drafts, and a 2024 book summarizing them).

-The Miller Lab’s high-profile “new” theories are equivalent up to renaming and did not cite his prior art, constituting at least an intellectual oversight, if not a form of idea appropriation.
+The Miller Lab’s high-profile “new” theories are equivalent up to renaming and did not cite his prior art, raising a question of attribution given the chronology and the degree of overlap.

 In summary, Micah Blumberg’s work from 2017–2025 introduced a comprehensive theoretical framework (Self Aware Networks) that anticipated many cutting-edge ideas in neuroscience.
 Key concepts such as built-in categorization, oscillatory gating of information (canvas/ink vs stencil), emergent multi-scale cognition, field-mediated synchronization, and frequency-based mapping all appeared in Blumberg’s writings well before equivalent ideas were published by Earl K. Miller’s lab.
 The timeline of contributions shows Blumberg’s priority in proposing these concepts.
 Many of Miller’s recent papers (2024–2025) can be seen as converging on principles that Blumberg had already articulated by 2022, underscoring the pioneering nature of Blumberg’s SAN theory GitHub ekmillerlab.mit.edu.
 Each case above highlights how an idea “waiting to be discovered” in neuroscience was in fact first documented by Blumberg, only later to be corroborated by Miller’s experimental or theoretical work – with Blumberg’s claims timestamped and publicly archived as proof of his original priority.